this post was submitted on 16 Jun 2025

 I always love thinking about what wild cats could do to a person.

-I think of what a five pound angry house can do you ... it will roll around like a snake in your hands, dazzled in fur, spiked with razor blades.
+I think of what a five pound angry house cat can do to you ... it will roll around like a snake in your hands, dazzled in fur, spiked with razor blades.
 It will cut and scratch you until you bleed in 20 different places.

 Now turn that cat into a 100lb animal that has daggers instead of razor blades.